kcorra26/CheckersGroupGame/README.md

 Game, which represents the game itself and uses piece objects as well as a Board object to represent the board the game is being played on

+Note that team can either be "Red" or "Black"

 Running the GUI
 To run the GUI you will need the pygame library.